RoeckerRobin/Food-Scheduler-Flutter/README.md

 # Food Scheduler Flutter

-The "Food Scheduler" app implemented in Flutter
+The "Food Scheduler" app implemented in Flutter.